sagheerahmadGmit/EmergingTechTasks/README.md

 The chi squared tests are used to check if there is a statistical difference between the expected and observed frequencies in a contigency table.
 It tests the association between the two criteria of association.

 I originally had the code that it would use the panda library to create a dataframe using the the relevant values and output the result.
 The table that was printed was very similar to the one shown above.
 The table and the values were saved in a variable called "data", which woud be used later by the scipy.stats library.
-I then realised that I was only allowed to use the scipy.stats library to perform the required calculations.
+I then realised that I was only meant to use the scipy.stats library to perform the required calculations.
 I decided to change the code a little bit to better fit the requirements.
 I did this by creating a variable and adding the dataset from the table into it.
 The dataset was saved row by row:

 ```
 #data to be inserted into the columns